-You must forward the bid(s) to TDA for approval before awarding a contract if:
+CEs must forward the bid(s) is their TDA Community Operations regional office for approval before awarding a contract if:

-- Only one bid was received in response to the solicitation: - The bid selected exceeds the lowest bid that was received you must also include an explanation for your decision; - The bid will be awarded by competitive or non-competitive negotiation; or - The bid totals \$100,000 or more.
+- Only one bid was received in response to the solicitation; - The bid selected exceeds the lowest bid that was received CE must also include an explanation for its decision; - The bid will be awarded by competitive or non-competitive negotiation; or - The bid totals \$150,000 (one hundred fifty thousand) or more.

-TDA responds to the request for contract approval within five workdays of receipt.
+TDA responds to the request for contract approval within five TDA workdays of receipt.

-The bid that is approved and accepted by you will be the contract for program operations between the FSMC and you.
+The bid that is approved and accepted by the CE will be the contract for program operations between the CE and FSMC.
 TDA will retain a copy of this contract.